ctzurcanu/virtues/docs/survival.md

 ### Existence

 - inhabitation a type
-- instance of a class
+- instantiation of a class
 - type TRUE
 - data availability

+### Replicability

+- the inter-dependency between the survival of individuals and the survival of species
+- programmability
+- transmission of information, DNA

 ## Anti-Life

-- waste of seeds, sperm, oocites, stem cells
+- waste of seeds, sperm, oocytes, stem cells
 - abortion
 - making species go extinct
 - genocides